Putin’s war … an ageing autocrat seeks his place in history

 Yevgraf Zhivargo, in David Lean’s Doctor Zhivago (1965)

 Some books can be unrelentingly bleak and brutal, so grim and graphic in fact that you have to push yourself to finish them.
 Cormac McCarthy’s odyssey tale The Road is one such.
 But one doesn’t often say that about history books.
 Usually it is time, ennui or both that cry “enough, already!”
 You set it aside, promising to return to your bookmark – but you never do.
-I persevered with English author and historian Anthony Beevor’s latest foray into Russian and Soviet history, a veritable catalogue of the horrors that men can inflict upon their fellow humans (and yes, the perpetrators are apparently exclusively male and the victims are males and females of many ethnicities).
-His previous, highly acclaimed books Stalingrad and Berlin 1945 are chilling, but Russia – Revolution and Civil War 1917-1921 takes top prize.
+I persevered with a veritable catalogue of the horrors that men can inflict upon their fellow humans (and yes, the perpetrators are apparently exclusively male, and the victims are males and females of many ethnicities).
+Beevor’s previous, highly acclaimed books Stalingrad and Berlin 1945 are chilling, but his latest takes top prize.
 And finish it I did …

 The following is not a review of Beavor’s grim opus as such, but rather a thematic compendium of thoughts and observations derived from or inspired by the book.